tompedals/beebole-2-heyupdate/README.md

 export IDT_TOKEN=aba12345678ac20fa3b666767f3330876e1332ab
 ```

-    After your next fresh login test that these are now available:
+  After your next fresh login test that these are now available. e.g.:

 ```bash
 echo BBL_TOKEN is $BBL_TOKEN
 echo IDT_TOKEN is $IDT_TOKEN
 ```

 - Alternatively, just hard-code your tokens as can be seen in the first few lines of the script.
 It's not a sin.

 Usage
 -----